Lune

 All plugins in a monorepo share a single dependency lock file, and will install faster.
 To take advantage of this you can use a supported package manager:

-• pnpm (recommended) - no extra setup is needed, pnpm i just works.
+- pnpm (recommended) - no extra setup is needed,

-• npm (workspaces) - no special setup, npm i just works.
+inside your monorepo. - npm (workspaces) - no special setup,

 Styling and Sass